On this dayApr 29, 1992

 The legal system’s refusal to hold these officers accountable was not unique—the Los Angeles Black community had already endured decades of racial discrimination, violence, and police brutality—but many community members found the outcome inexplicable given that the officers’ conduct had been caught on camera.
 The same month that Rodney King was beaten, a Korean store owner in South Central Los Angeles shot and killed a 15-year-old Black girl named Latasha Harlins after accusing her of trying to steal a bottle of orange juice.
 Latasha was clutching money when she was killed, but the store owner received only probation and a $500 fine.

-The protests echoed the unrest that broke out in L.A.’s Watts neighborhood in the summer of 1965, after police beat and arrested two young Black men following a traffic stop.
+The protests echoed the unrest that broke out in Los Angeles’s Watts neighborhood in the summer of 1965, after police beat and arrested two young Black men following a traffic stop.
 A commission convened to investigate the so-called "Watts Riots" concluded that the unrest stemmed from Black residents’ dissatisfaction with policing, high rates of unemployment, and inadequate schools.
 Despite these conclusions, little changed in the decades that followed.

 About EJI